caijun/blog.tonytsai.name/_posts/2013-06-08-How-to-connect-to-VMware-machine-(CentOS-6.4)-via-SSH.md

 ---
 layout: post
-title: How to Connect to VMware Machine (CentOS 6.4) via SSH
+title: How to connect to VMware machine (CentOS 6.4) via SSH
 categories:
 - Linux
 tags: